An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: Introduction

 At this present moment, no consensus has emerged within the scientific community on the effective impact of backreaction on cosmological observables~\cite{Clarkson_2011a, Kenworthy_2019, Clifton_2019}.
 Nonetheless, backreaction effects have been shown to correctly account for the dynamical behaviour of dark energy~\cite{Giani_2025a,Giani_2025b}, and can even entirely replace the role of the latter in explaining the inferred acceleration of the Universe~\cite{Wiltshire_2007,Seifert_2024}.
 However, although a promising explanation for dynamical dark energy, backreaction effects from LSS cannot account for the anisotropies and small-scale inhomogeneities present in the local Universe.

 To model the impact of the local cosmic environment, we would ideally employ a model-independent framework such as the generalised cosmographic expansions developed in~\cite{Heinesen_2021,Kalbouneh_2024,Maartens_2024}.
-However, this approach suffers from a very limited radius of convergence in the presence of small-scale structures, i.e., $z_{\text{conv}} \ll 0.1$.
-Indeed, this limitation has been shown through investigations with general relativistic numerical simulations~\cite{Macpherson_2021,Macpherson_2023}, Newtonian N-body simulation over an FLRW background~\cite{Adamek_2024}, tests within the spherically symmetric Lemaître--Tolman--Bondi (LTB) spacetimes~\cite{Modan_2024}, and Newtonian reconstructions of our local environment~\cite{Koksbang_2024}.
-Therefore, this scenario suggests that alternative approaches may be more suitable to assess the influence of the local Universe on our cosmological inferences.
+However, this approach is complicated by the relatively small convergence radii of the cosmographic expansions, which are associated with the spatial gradients of small-scale inhomogeneities.
+This overall restricts the reliability of cosmographic distance estimates to low redshifts.
+Indeed, this limitation has been shown through investigations with general relativistic numerical simulations~\cite{Macpherson_2021,Macpherson_2023}, Newtonian N-body simulation over an FLRW background~\cite{Adamek_2024}, tests within the spherically symmetric Lemaître--Tolman--Bondi (LTB) spacetimes~\cite{Modan_2024}, Newtonian reconstructions of our local environment~\cite{Koksbang_2024}, as well as in $\Lambda$-Szekeres models~\cite{Hills_2026}.
+Although such an approach can still be employed to reliably study the presence of multipoles within the expansion field of the local Universe~\cite{Kalbouneh_2025}, alternative approaches may ultimately be better suited to assessing the influence of structures in the local Universe on our cosmological inferences.

-Another viable option is to directly model the local structures via exact solutions of the Einstein field equations (EFE).
-Such solutions must either naturally asymptote to an FLRW geometry on cosmological scales, or be intended to describe only the local environment and must be matched---possibly via a transition layer---to an FLRW model at larger scales~\cite{Krasiński_1997}.
-Over the past decade, this approach has attracted growing interest within the cosmological community, with a significant focus on spherically symmetric LTB solutions to model the impact of single structures, typically either a void or an overdensity, on cosmological observables~\cite{Camarena_2021,Camarena_2022,Marra_2022}.
+Another viable option is to directly model the local structures via exact solutions of the Einstein field equations.
+Such solutions must either naturally asymptote to an FLRW geometry on cosmological scales, or be intended to describe only the local environment and must be matched --- possibly via a transition layer --- to an FLRW model at larger scales~\cite{Krasinski_1997}.
+Over the past decade, this approach has attracted growing interest within the cosmological community, with a significant focus on spherically symmetric LTB solutions to model the impact of single structures, typically either a void or an overdensity, on cosmological observables~\cite{Camarena_2021,Camarena_2022,Marra_2022,Camarena_2025}.
 Moreover, anisotropic Szekeres solutions have been employed to describe small-scale single overdensity-void pairs~\cite{Bolejko_2008,Bolejko_2016}, and a triaxial Bianchi I solution, inspired by a general anisotropic gravitational collapse~\cite{Giani_2021} has been implemented for an anisotropic modelling of the super-cluster Laniakea~\cite{Giani_2024a}.